-Total income from all sources was \$1,881,611, a decrease of 3 % from last year's \$1,943,064.
-Charges for services, which include impact fees, revenue fines, and photocopies, meeting room rental, non-residential cards and lost materials fees represented 1% of total income.
+Total income from all sources was \$1,891,878, an increase of 0.5% from last year's \$1,881,611.
+Charges for services, which include impact fees, revenue fines, and photocopies, meeting room rental, non-residential cards and lost materials fees represented a negligible amount of income.
 Grants and gifts account for a very negligible amount of income (\$21,801).

 The Library received miscellaneous monetary donations.
-Income is also generated through the annual and ongoing sale of used library materials and books donated by the general public.
+In past fiscal years funds were generated through the annual and ongoing sale of used library materials and books donated by the public.
+In FY 2021 the Library was unable to host an annual book sale due to the pandemic.
+Therefore, no funds were generated due to the cancellation of the book sale.